Macawa/Focused-Web-crawler/README.md

 # Focused-Web-crawler
-Crawls some web pages and obtains Bitcoin addresses
+Crawls some predefined web pages and obtains Bitcoin addresses.
+Based on AbotX framework